 If you are not eligible for ARD, it can seem close to impossible to get a DUI stricken from your record.
 You must meet one of these three qualifications:

 - You are at least 70 years old and have been free of arrest or prosecution for 10 years since the completion of probation supervision

 - You have been deceased for three years

 - You petition the court for the expungement of a “summary offense” and have been free of arrest or prosecution for five years following the conviction for the prior offense

 A “summary offense” is one that is minor.
 It is punishable by no more than a $300 fine and/or 90 days in jail.
 The only way a DUI fits into this category is if it is a first offense and your BAC was between .08 and .99.
 Otherwise, you will likely have to wait until well after you are 70 before your DUI can be expunged from your record.

 Speak with a Pennsylvania DUI Attorney Today

 So what’s the easiest way to not have a DUI in Pennsylvania affect your future?
 Never drink alcohol and drive.
 Unfortunately, you may have already been charged with drunk driving, and you are now facing harsh consequences that may be unaffordable.
 Contact Steven E. Kellis to learn more about your legal options and how he can help you.
-Your first consultation is free, meaning you have nothing to lose by reaching out to our office today.
+Your first consultation with an experienced PA DUI lawyer is free, meaning you have nothing to lose by reaching out to our office today.